 In 2001 Felicity purchased Itsuni, a 75-hectare property which bounds the National Park of Serra Cipo, in Minas Gerais.
 There she works in conjunction with a number of conservation agencies, including The Nature Conservancy, the Danille Mitterand Trust, AMA Lapinha, Instituto Chico Mendes, to restore the Transition and Atlantic rainforest on her property to its natural state.
 The work has now expanded to research of rare bird species, environmental education to local communities, native tree planting and welcoming visitors from all over the world.

-These documentaries has been produced in partnership with the Latin America Centre of Asia-Pacific Excellence (Latin America CAPE) and Schurmann Filmes.
+These documentaries have been produced in partnership with the Latin America Centre of Asia-Pacific Excellence (Latin America CAPE) and Schurmann Filmes.